Madani Bouhouche: Arrests and trials

 He was first arrested in January 1986 on suspicion of murdering his acquaintance Juan Mendez, a FN Herstal weapons engineer, whose firearms collection Bouhouche had stolen.
-Through being in the deceased man's home with his family when police arrived he came under suspicion.
+Through being in the deceased man's home with his family when police arrived, he came under suspicion.
 Bouhouche used hollow-point ammunition years before during an incident when he opened fire in the line of duty.
 Furthermore, a pistol was found in his home hidden inside a frozen spaghetti sauce that was the same type and thought ballistically identical to the Mendez murder weapon.
-However the evidence was challenged and Bouhouche was released in November 1988.
+However, the evidence was challenged and Bouhouche was released in November 1988.
 The next year, Bouhouche fled the country and sought after a diamond dealer in Antwerp who Bouhouche murdered in what he said was a factored debt collection that got out of hand, but was suspected to be a botched robbery.
 He was brought back to Belgium, convicted of the murder, and of murdering a security guard who had disappeared along with a consignment of gold in 1982.
 Bouhouche was acquitted on the charge of attempting to murder his superior in 1981.
-Another man was convicted as a fugitive for the gold robbery murder, but was acquitted at a retrial when finally caught.
+Another man was convicted as a fugitive for the gold robbery murder but was acquitted at a retrial when finally caught.
 The trial was one of the longest in Belgian history, and greatly embarrassed the Belgian Gendarmerie or Rijkswacht and politicians responsible for it.
+Bouhouche was sentenced to 20 years in prison.

 Public reaction

-Suspicion over Bouhouche having been involved in the still unsolved 28 murders committed 1982-85 by the mysterious Brabant killers grew as details emerged of his violent behavior and bizarre schemes.
+Suspicion over Bouhouche having been involved in the still unsolved 28 murders committed 1982–85 by the mysterious Brabant killers grew as details emerged of his violent behavior and bizarre schemes.
 The most remarkable revelation was that Bouhouche had been leader of a complex extortion plot for blowing up gas pipelines just outside the shops of a supermarket chain (the Brabant killers' massacres had mainly been of shoppers in a chain of just such stores).
 Bouhouche had thought up the extortion scheme in the late seventies and involved several friends in concrete pre-preparations, which progressed to the construction of a secret escape tunnel from a building where the ransom payment was to be made.
 Another connection was that Mendez became so concerned that guns had passed through his hands and then been used in the Brabant killers crimes, that he had repeatedly contacted police for reassurance.
 Bouhouche's physical size and facial features not fitting any description compiled from early unmasked encounters with three main members of the Brabant killers gang weighs against his active participation, especially in 1985.